 There is some evidence of its effectiveness against fructose malabsorption and in easing gastrointestinal symptoms — such as in this study.

-I’ve been unable to find an equivalent alternative.
+I’ve been unable to find others, but there may be some.
 The only other option appears to be a broad spectrum enzyme supplement which incorporates xylose isomerase into its ‘blend’ (see Eat Anything, below).

 Possibly more useful to those with multiple FODMAP sensitivities are supplements which include several enzymes.